 Netflix (NASDAQ: NFLX)

 Activist investor and billionaire Carl Icahn decided to undertake a hostile takeover of Netflix.
-The company’s stock was falling, subscribers were decreasing and its streaming business wasn’t growing as expected.
+As a result, the company’s stock was falling, subscribers were decreasing, and its streaming business wasn’t growing as expected.

 In November 2012, Icahn disclosed he owned 9.98% of the company.
-In response, Netflix announced it would adopt the poison pill defence if Icahn reached the 10% threshold.
-Their plan included a 2-for-1 discount on shares if a successful takeover was underway (flip-over poison pill).
+In response, Netflix announced it would adopt the poison pill defense if Icahn reached the 10% threshold.
+Their plan included a 2-for-1 discount on shares if a successful takeover (flip-over poison pill) was underway.
 Netflix successfully convinced Icahn to retreat and look where it is now.

 Fun fact: Netflix released their Q1 earnings after-hours this April 19th.
 This was the first time the company lost subscribers since this hostile takeover attempt in 2012, one decade later.
-Netflix lost 200k subscribers in Q1 and is expecting another 2M by July.
+Netflix lost 200k subscribers in Q1 and expects another 2M by July.
 To prevent this, they are cracking down on password sharing.
-The next few months will be interesting for them.
+So the next few months will be interesting for them.

 Papa John’s (NASDAQ: PZZA)